Brand development that increases sales velocity, guaranteed.

 At times, following specific rules can pose a challenge.
 An instance of this could be when the cost of procuring raw materials for production unexpectedly increases due to an economic downturn.

-Companies may also face logistic issues such as delayed delivery due to route blockage.
+Companies may also face logistical issues such as delayed delivery due to route blockage.
 Retailers may have multiple FMCG brands competing for shelf space and consumer attention.
 When you are out of stock for logistical reasons, it opens the door for your competitive neighbors to come in and steal your loyal consumers.
+It’s critical that your 3pl or internal fulfillment department use a route optimization tool in order to prevent route blockages from occurring in the first place.

 Brands that can’t meet retailer compliance requirements risk losing out to competitors who can, which can result in lost sales and market share.